9juanjuan7/remote-health-dashboard/README.md

 How do we know the User is the owner?
 We can use third-party login through Google.
 When someone signs up, we will automatically create a blockchain address for them.
 This address will identify them and be linked to the NFT that is created from their data.

-Bundles of similar data (by age group, activity, etc.) get sold to researchers, and our contracts split any payment among all the users in the bundle, all automated and transparent.
-All blockchain magic happens in the background—users just use a familiar web app and see their rewards!

 Apart from the blockchain features, it’s just a regular marketplace— Researchers browse and shop for large, anonymized bundles of health data grouped by useful categories (like age, activity, or device type).
 Users see a familiar dashboard, track their earnings, and can easily see which bundles their data is part of.